Skip to main content

 When your Hunter is up against active resistance, it calls for an opposed roll.
 This could be when trying to deceive a security guard or grappling with an adversary.
 Instead of having a fixed difficulty threshold, opposed rolls involve a counter-check by the opponent, with the higher roll emerging successful.
 The "type" of counter-check might mirror the original, but the Overseer has the final say on what suits the situation best.

-At times, your Hunter might be in a favorable situation or exceptionally prepared, resulting in an increased chance of success.
-In such cases, the Overseer may grant an advantage, allowing you to roll the 2_ON_D10 twice and take the higher result.
-Conversely, failure might be more likely in some scenarios.
-The Overseer will declare a disadvantage, meaning you roll the 2_ON_D10 twice and take the lower result.
+At times, your Hunter might be in a favorable situation or exceptionally prepared.
+In those cases, the Overseer may grant edge, allowing you to roll the 2_ON_D10 twice and take the higher result.
+Conversely, danger, poor tools, panic, or a hostile environment might impose a setback, meaning you roll the 2_ON_D10 twice and take the lower result.

 Critical Success